BasuShaon/24hr-bfx_coding_challenge/README.md

 # 24 hour coding challenge (Shaon)

-The project follows the following repository structure:
+The project structure for the 3 bioinformatics tasks:

 ## Project Structure